Marcel Dandjinou

 Marcel Soukè Dandjinou (born 26 June 1998) is a Beninese professional footballer who plays as a goalkeeper for JDR Stars.

 Career

+ESAE

 In 2016, Dandjinou signed for Beninese side ESAE FC, helping them win the 2019 Benin Cup, their first major trophy.

+JDR Stars

 Before the second half of 2020–21, he signed for JDR Stars in South Africa.
 On 17 March 2021, he debuted for JDR Stars during a 2–1 win over Cape Town Spurs.

+Kruger United

+In 2025, as JDR Stars became defunct, he signed for Kruger United as a free agent on the one year short-term contract.